 Global Schools Partnership and our Full International Schools Award

-For over five years Crowdys Hill School has been engaged in a partnership with David Livingstone High School in Zambia, with particular focus on this school’s SEN department run by Cynthia Chisangano.
+For over eight years Crowdys Hill School has been engaged in a partnership with David Livingstone High School in Zambia, with particular focus on this school’s SEN department run by Cynthia Chisangano.

 Both schools have shared teaching and learning with good practise utilising technology including Skype, e-mail and traditional communication methods.
 Our classrooms and communities have been connected.